rasmusnuko/SMC0/README.md

 The overall sound is artificial and phrasing does not sound natural, preventing the composer from having a seamless workflow.

 ## Product
+Thanks to the use of sophisticated synthesis and machine learning, Noteperfomer can deliver true-to-life, expressive and natural sounding playback of your musical scores.
+With its easy-to-use interface, all composers, musicians, and music students can have access to high-quality rendering with a single orchestral library.

 ## Requirements
 #### FUNCTIONAL